dane-leblanc/WODatHome/README.md

 1. You will need need an API key to fill the database.
 Visit the [wger REST API](https://wger.de/en/software/api) website and create an account.
 When you are signed in you can generate an API KEY.
 2. Create a file named <i>secret.py</i> on the same level as _app.py_.
 3. In _secret.py_ define a variable called **API_SECRET_KEY** and set it equal to your API KEY as a string.
-4. In _secret.py_, also define a variable called **sample_password** and set it equal to a string of your choosing.
-This will be the password for the sample user (with username - Test1).

 Next, type the following into the Terminal